 We consider a variety of performance and financial measures in assessing the performance of our business.
 The key performance and financial measures we use to determine how our business is performing are comparable store sales, the number of new store openings, gross profit and gross margin, operating income, and EBITDA and Adjusted EBITDA.
-For definitions and a discussion of how we use our key performance indicators, see the "Key Performance Indicators" section of "Item 7.
+Other than as noted below, for definitions and a discussion of how we use our key performance indicators, see the "Key Performance Indicators" section of "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Annual Report.
-See "Non-GAAP Financial Measures" below for a discussion of how we define EBITDA and Adjusted EBITDA and Adjusted EBITDA to net income, the most directly comparable financial measure calculated and presented in accordance with accounting principles generally accepted in the United States ("GAAP").
+See "Non-GAAP Financial Measures" below for a discussion of how we define EBITDA and Adjusted EBITDA and a reconciliation of EBITDA and Adjusted EBITDA to net income, the most directly comparable financial measure calculated and presented in accordance with accounting principles generally accepted in the United States ("GAAP").